paulstothard/genotype_conversion_file_builder/README.md

 * position - the position of the marker on the chromosome, determined using BLAST.
 * VCF\_REF - the allele observed on the forward strand of the reference genome at this position.
 This allele usually matches on of the two alleles described in the manifest file (when they are transformed to the forward strand of the reference), but not always.
 * VCF\_ALT - one or both of the allele described in the manifest file, transformed to the forward strand of the reference genome.
 In most cases, there is one allele in this column, as the other matches the allele in the VCF_REF column and thus is not considered an alternate (i.e. non-reference) allele.
 However, in cases where neither allele is observed in the reference genome sequence, both alleles appear here, separated by a forward slash, e.g. "A/G".

+Note: Indel positions and alleles are described according to the [VCF specification] (https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 #### Sample position file content